MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-reference.md

 # PubSub client API

-Thi topic explains the technical design behind the Persistent Sockets API in a PlayFab client.
+This topic explains the technical design behind the Persistent Sockets API in a PlayFab client.
 Below you will find any dependencies, flow design, and explanation of each API signature required to make a clean Persistent Socket API that can talk to the PlayFab relay service, receive events and subscribe handlers to those events.

 ## Dependencies